WELCOME TO COLOURING LONDON

 Colouring London is designed for anyone interested in finding out about and/or sharing knowledge on London's buildings.
 This includes residents, local authorities, local planning groups, and housing and construction industry professionals involved in the

 design, repair, construction, conservation and management of the city's buildings.
-The platform is also designed for use in education and research, including by academic departments, policy makers, students studying the built environment, community fora and schools.
-You can also use view, add to, and download
+The platform is also designed for use in education and research by academic departments, policy makers, students studying the built environment, community fora and schools.
+Anyone can also view, add to, and download

 WHO IS IT BUILT & MANAGED BY?